git4humans/git4humans/README.md

 ### Starting a Git Repository in an Existing Directory

-You may use `g start` command to start a Git repository in an existing directory of your choice.
+You may use `g start` command to start a Git repository in an existing working directory.
 Suppose you already have a working project in the `OldProject` directory, you can use `cd OldProject` to move into the directory, and then running the command as follow:

 ```
 g start